railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 Sneak preview of the command line lesson!
 Type this to list all the files you've made:
     `ls`

-Look at the workspace folder in Finder or File Explorer.
+Look at the "workspace" folder in Finder or File Explorer.
 You'll notice it now contains a file called Vagrantfile.
 This contains configuration information that Vagrant needs to start and connect to the new virtual machine.
 We have to have a command line open and be in this folder when we start or connect to the vm so Vagrant can read the configuration information.

 Leave this Finder or File Explorer window open for the next step.